drewlyton/blog-posts/Stop meeting. Start writing./Make Your Meetings Meaningful.md

 I'd love to hear *your* thoughts on how to run effective meetings and hear what you thought of my strategies.
 Any and all feedback is always welcome [on Twitter](https://www.twitter.com/drewlyton).

 Until next time.

+\* [This article](https://asana.com/resources/what-is-deep-work)  by Asana has a lot of great information about structuring time for deep work.